ganglix/rational-rc/README.md

 # Activate your environment with:
 #      `source .venv/bin/activate` on Unix/macOS
 # or   `.venv\Scripts\activate` on Windows
+# On macOS, use quotes for optional dependencies:
+pip install --editable ".[doc]"
+# On other systems, you may omit the quotes:
-pip install -r requirements_dev.txt pip install --editable .
+# pip install --editable .[doc]
 # Now you have access to your package
 # as if it was installed in .venv
 python -c "import rational_rc"